The Better Cotton Initiative (BCI) is delighted to be partnering with the FAO Global Soil Partnership to promote sustainable soil management.

 - Promote the concept of soil testing prior to recommendations on soil management.

-BCI implemented a Soil Doctors pilot programme in Mali in April, and plans to roll the programme out in Mozambique later this year.
-BCI’s Implementing Partners in Mali (The Compagnie Malienne pour le Développement des Textiles) and Mozambique (TBC) will receive specialist training from experts from the Global Soil Partnership network, as well as access to demonstration plots, experimental fields, educational material and soil testing kits.
+Better Cotton implemented a Soil Doctors pilot programme in Mali in April, and plans to roll the programme out in Mozambique later this year.
+Better Cotton ’s Implementing Partners in Mali (The Compagnie Malienne pour le Développement des Textiles) and Mozambique (TBC) will receive specialist training from experts from the Global Soil Partnership network, as well as access to demonstration plots, experimental fields, educational material and soil testing kits.

 RECSOIL is a ‘Payment for Ecosystem Services’ (PES) scheme, whereby qualifying projects are given financial incentives and awarded credits based on the volumes of carbon sequestered in the soil and on the reduction on GHG emissions.
 This approach encourages more sustainable farming practices, while also creating an additional source of revenue for farmers.